MicrosoftDocs/winrt-api/windows.graphics.display/resolutionscale.md

 ## -enum-fields
 ### -field Invalid:0
-Specifies the scale of a display is invalid.
+Specifies that the scale of a display is invalid.

 ### -field Scale100Percent:100
 Specifies the scale of a display as 100 percent.
 This percentage indicates a minimum screen resolution for Windows all up is 1024x768.